LouisRoss/modelengine/README.md

 -------------------------

 The included `dockb` and `dock` scripts build a Docker image and run it as a container, respectively.
-When the Docker container is running, it has a *bind mount* between the modelengine project folder on your host and a folder inside the Docker container at `/home/modelengine`.
+When the Docker container is running, it has a *bind mount* between the Model Engine project folder on your host and a folder inside the Docker container at `/home/modelengine`.
 This means that these folders are shared between the host and the container -- what happens to files on the host happens to them inside the container, and vice versa.